mirainc/mira-kit/CONTRIBUTING.md

 1. Create a new [Github release](https://github.com/mirainc/mira-kit/releases).
 2. Name the release with the new version (eg. `v2.1.0`).
 For pre-releases append `-<name>` to the tag (ie. `v2.1.0-beta.0`).
+3. Fetch the latest tags with `git fetch`
-3. Checkout the latest version of `master` locally.
+4. Checkout the latest version of `master` locally.
-4. Generate a changelog locally with `GITHUB_AUTH=<token> yarn changelog`.
+5. Generate a changelog locally with `GITHUB_AUTH=<token> yarn changelog`.
 You will need to [generate a personal access token](https://github.com/settings/tokens) with a `repo` scope if you don't have one.
-5. Paste the change log into the release notes.
+6. Paste the change log into the release notes.